All Blogs

 5. Safety and Emergency Preparedness

-Ensuring your facility's safety is another priority of a state survey.
+Guaranteeing your facility's safety is another priority of a state survey.

 When your nursing home complies with these regulatory requirements, you can protect both residents and employees during crises.